This page needs JavaScript activated to work.

 Read more

-• Mancasola opens the 2024-25 season with her house and role debut as Marzelline Fidelio with the Lyric Opera of Chicago, followed by her house debut at Dutch National Opera as Adele in Barrie Kosky’s production of Die Fledermaus.
-She also debuts at the Opera Nice Côte d’Azur as Pamina Die Zauberflöte, and at the Seji Ozawa Matsumoto Festival in Japan as Titania A Midsummer Night’s Dream, reprising the role she performed last season in her company debuts at both the Fondazione Teatro Carlo Felice in Genoa, Italy, and at the Royal Opera House Muscat.
-Mancasola also makes her role debut as Norina Don Pasquale for her house debut at Staatsoper Hamburg, reprising the role later in the season for the Opera Theatre of Saint Louis.
+Last season, Mancasola returned to the Metropolitan Opera as Lisa in a new production of Bellini’s La Sonnambula, directed by Rolando Villazón and conducted by Riccardo Frizza.
+She sang Musetta in La bohème for Palm Beach Opera, Susanna in Le nozze di Figaro for Atlanta Opera and Pamina in Barrie Kosky’s production of The Magic Flute for Los Angeles Opera.
+In 2024/25, she made her house and role debut as Marzelline in Beethoven’s Fidelio for the Lyric Opera of Chicago, her house debut at Dutch National Opera as Adele in Barrie Kosky’s production of Die Fledermaus, as well as debuts at the Opera Nice Côte d’Azur as Pamina and at the Seji Ozawa Matsumoto Festival in Japan as Tytania in Britten’s A Midsummer Night’s Dream, reprising the role she performed the previous season in her company debuts at both the Fondazione Teatro Carlo Felice in Genoa and at the Royal Opera House Muscat.
+Further recent opera highlights include the title role in Matthew Aucoin’s Eurydice for Boston Lyric Opera, a return to the Metropolitan Opera as Frasquita in a new production of Carmen, and the role of Mélisande in Debussy’s Pelléas et Mélisande at Des Moines Metro Opera.

-Honours and awards include a Grand Finals winner of the 2013 Metropolitan Opera National Council Auditions, a winner of the 2016 Mabel Dorn Reeder Foundation Prize from Opera Theatre of Saint Louis, Top Prize Winner of the Gerda Lissner Foundation Competition, 2nd Prize and Audience Favourite at the Houston Grand Opera Eleanor McCollum Competition, and 1st Prize in the Loren L. Zachary National Vocal Competition.
+Honours and awards include Grand Finals winner of the 2013 Metropolitan Opera National Council Auditions, winner of the 2016 Mabel Dorn Reeder Foundation Prize from Opera Theatre of Saint Louis, Top Prize Winner of the Gerda Lissner Foundation Competition, 2nd Prize and Audience Favourite at the Houston Grand Opera Eleanor McCollum Competition, and 1st Prize in the Loren L. Zachary National Vocal Competition.
 Mancasola is an alumna of the Academy of Vocal Arts, Santa Fe Opera Apprentice Program, where she received the Judith Raskin Memorial Award for Singers, the Gerdine Young Artist program at Opera Theatre of Saint Louis and the Brevard Music Center.

-2024/25 season / 935 words.
+2026/27 season / 764 words.
 Not to be altered without permission.

 Performances